gadingnst/gadingnst/README.md

 </div>
 <br>

-👋 Hello...
+👋 Hello.
 My full name is Sutan Gading Fadhillah Nasution, and you can call me "Gading".
 I'm Software Engineer who specialized in *frontend* side, but also have some ability to code on *backend* side (only on JS/TS ecosystem).
 Very passionate about modern *mobile and web technology* while taking into consideration the latest trends and techniques.

 ## 💼 Career
 Currently working in *Software Engineering Division* as a ***Core Frontend Developer*** at [Orami By SIRCLO](https://github.com/bilna-dev).
 Helping Orami to build application services for *simplifying parenting* with technology throughout Southeast Asia.